Hello, everyone! It’s been a while, eh?

 Coming Up Next Week:

-In my lofty four-month experience, Google My Business optimization has proven to be one of the most efficient, straightforward, and enjoyable tasks.
+In my lofty four-month experience, Google Business Profile optimization has proven to be one of the most efficient, straightforward, and enjoyable tasks.
 There’s something so moving about watching a business you’ve worked on soar to the top of the map pack; it’s like seeing your child all grown up, probably.

 “They grow up so fast!”